-In August 2016, we entered into a Co-Development Agreement with Altor as further described above and under Collaborative Arrangement - Exclusive Co-Development Agreement in Note 7 of the "Notes to Consolidated Financial Statements."
-Our Chairman and CEO is also the Chairman of Altor and holds a greater than 20% ownership interest therein.
-Through December 31, 2017, no charges for supplies or milestones by Altor have been incurred in association with the above trial.
+In August 2016, we entered into a Co-Development Agreement with Altor as further described above and under Collaborative Arrangements - Exclusive Co-Development Agreement in Note 7 of the "Notes to Consolidated Financial Statements" included in Part II, Item 8 of this Annual Report.
+Altor is a related party, as it is a wholly owned subsidiary of NantCell, which is an affiliate of NantWorks.
+Through December 31, 2018, no charges for supplies by Altor have been incurred in association with the trials.